The conformal limit for Nakajima quiver varieties: Introduction

 is a biholomorphism from $W^0(p_0)$ to $W^1(p_0)$. \end{theorem} \begin{remark} The point

-satisfies the complex moment map $\mu_{\C}(p_A) =-2i\zeta_{\R}$ and $g_{A,\hbar}\in G_{\mathbf{v}}^{\C}$ is the unique complex gauge transformation for which the real moment map $\mu_{\R}(g_{A,\hbar}\cdot p_A)=0$ is satisfied. \end{remark} \begin{remark} By abuse of notation, we will write $\mathcal {CL}_{\hbar}(p_0+A)$ instead of $\mathcal {CL}_{\hbar}(g_A\cdot(p_0+A))$ since $g_A$ is uniquely determined. \end{remark} Finally, we find it meaningful to formulate an analogue of Simpson's conjecture for quiver varieties, namely \begin{conjecture} $W^1(p_0)$ are complete submanifolds of $\mathfrak M_{(0,-2i\zeta_{\R})}$ for any fixed point $p_0$. \end{conjecture} We prove part of the conjecture.
-In particular, we show that if $A\in S^+_{p_0}$ is such that $p_0+A$ is not nilpotent then the line $\mathcal {CL}_{\hbar}(p_0+A)$ leaves every compact subset of $\mathfrak M_{(0,-2i\zeta_{\R})}$.
-This implies the following: \begin{theorem} $W^1(p_0)$ is a complete submanifold of $\mathfrak M_{(0,-2i\zeta_{\R})}$ for every \emph{very stable} fixed point $p_0$. \end{theorem} \paragraph{\textbf{Aknowledgements}} The authors would like to thank Georgios Kydonakis for many fruitful discussions and for carefully proofreading this manuscript.
+satisfies the complex moment map $\mu_{\C}(p_A) =-2i\zeta_{\R}$ and $g_{A,\hbar}\in G_{\mathbf{v}}^{\C}$ is the unique complex gauge transformation for which the real moment map $\mu_{\R}(g_{A,\hbar}\cdot p_A)=0$ is satisfied. \end{remark} \begin{remark} By abuse of notation, we sometimes write $\mathcal {CL}_{\hbar}(p_0+A)$ instead of $\mathcal {CL}_{\hbar}(g_A\cdot(p_0+A))$ since $g_A$ is uniquely determined. \end{remark} Finally, we present an application.
+We formulate and prove the analogue of Simpson's foliation conjecture \cite{Simpson} for all Nakajima quiver varieties: \begin{theorem} $W^1(p_0)$ are complete submanifolds of $\mathfrak M_{(0,-2i\zeta_{\R})}$ for any fixed point $p_0$ assuming $\zeta_{\R}$ is generic. \end{theorem} Unlike the proof strategy idea developed in \cite{Schulz,DS}, we do not try to obtain explicit growth estimates along rays in $W^1(p_0)$.
+Our argument combines the results of Le Bruyn and Procesi \cite{LP1990} on finite generation by traces of words of the ring of invariants of quiver varieties with the explicit parametrization \eqref{explicit} and the fact that the conformal limit map is a biholomorphism from $W^0(p_0)$ to $W^1(p_0)$, reducing the problem to the simple fact that non-constant polynomials become unbounded.
+Despite its simplicity, we believe that this argument provides a conceptual shift in how to approach similar questions in hyperk\"ahler geometry. \\ \paragraph{\textbf{Aknowledgements}} The authors would like to thank Georgios Kydonakis for many fruitful discussions and for carefully proofreading this manuscript.
 The second author would like to thank Georgios Kydonakis for providing the opportunity for an extended visit at the University of Patras during which a significant portion of this work was completed.